NimaHagh/StockTradingApp/README.md

 To invest more money, go to the customer card activity and click the "Invest" button.
 Enter the amount you want to invest and your balance will be updated.

-## COPYRIGHT

-2023 by Nima.H.
-All rights reserved.

 ## CONTRIBUTING

 This project is not currently accepting contributions.